amolvaze/SampleWeb/readme.txt

 Display contents when we select item from drop- down menu box.

 Autocomplete feature using JQuery autocomplete mechanism.
-It basically promts state name of United State automatically when user starts typing into the textbox.
+It basically prompts state name of United State automatically when user starts typing into the textbox.
 For the purpose of this project, states have been hard-coded.

 We could have states of United States dynamically coming from the database state table too.